Migration Parade : Studio Process Photo Essay

 I was so excited to be introduced to artist Winona Rae’s photographic work a few years ago.
-This winter, when Danielle Savage and I were deep in studio work conducting research and creation under a CCA grant for our project "Migration Parade", Winona came to photograph us in the studio.
+In the winter of 2021 winter, when Danielle Savage and I were deep in studio work conducting research and creation under a CCA grant for our project "Migration Parade", Winona came to photograph us in the studio.
 Among her many gifts and passions, she loves photographing artists in process.

 WINONA RAE is a photographer and visual artist native to the coast of British Columbia, and currently residing in the Okanagan Valley.

 Autobiographical in nature, her body of work has an intimate depth of connection and loss held in a solitary place.
 Inspired by the human form and elements of the natural world, she seeks to connect and bring out the inherent beauty in a person or place.